hmchen47/DataScience/Stats/ProbStatsPython/05-ProbIntro.md

   + 2002: Kahneman won Economics Nobel Prize
   + "for integrating insights from psychological research into economic science, especially regarding human judgment and decision-making under certainty"

-+ Critisim
++ Criticism
   + multiple choice and ranking questions often disjoint
     + coffee or tea
     + tea hot or cold
     + rank Mon, Tue, or Wed
   + often, when not explicitly disjoint, we still interpret them as such
-    + with milk or with milk and sugar $\timples$ milk only or milk and sugar
+    + with milk or with milk and sugar $\implies$ milk only or milk and sugar
-    + meet Monday or Monday and Thuesday $\timplies$ Mon only or Mon and Tue
+    + meet Monday or Monday and Thuesday $\implies$ Mon only or Mon and Tue
   + students may have similarly interpreted the Linda question
-    + teller or teller and activist $\imples$ teller only or teller and activist
+    + teller or teller and activist $\implies$ teller only or teller and activist
     + simply thought Linda more likely active in movement than not

++ Bottom line
+  + humans only moderately good at estimating probability

 + [Original Slides](https://tinyurl.com/ybgs9muc)